devmfc/debian-on-amlogic/README.md

 Minimal Debian and Ubuntu images for Amlogic based OTT TV-boxes with mainline LTS kernel.
 Boots the kernel with vendor u-boot, so without the use of a chainloaded u-boot.

 ## Current images:
-- Debian Bullseye (v11) with kernel 5.15.81
+- Debian Bullseye (v11) with kernel 6.1.1
-- Ubuntu Kinetic (v22.10) with kernel 5.15.81
+- Ubuntu Kinetic (v22.10) with kernel 6.1.1

-## Current supported SOC's via generic DTB's (device tree's)
-- S905X (Meson GXL)
-- S905X2 (Meson G12A), 100M and 1000M ethernet
-- S905X3 (Meson SM1), 100M and 1000M ethernet
-- S922X (Meson G12B), 1000M ethernet
-- Experimental: S905X4 (Meson SC2)

-## Tested TV-boxes with specific DTB (bluetooth / leds / vfd display)
+## Tested TV-boxes with box specific DTB (bluetooth / leds / vfd display)
 - A95X F2 (S905X2)
 - Beelink GT King (S922X)
 - H96 Max X3 (S905X3, 1000M ethernet)